CSV trade import

 Once imported, trades appear in your Trade Log and dashboards for normal journalling, filtering, and review.

-Broker CSV imports
+Broker CSV exports

 MetaTrader sync